SvenRosvall/VLCB-Arduino/docs/VLCB4in4out_README.md

 A module can also be taught a short event or, indeed, a spoof event.
 This is easily done using any of the normal FCU teach techniques.
 For example, a short event can be dragged from the Software Node and dropped onto the VLCB4in4out in the Node Window.
-When the event variable dialgue opens, put the index number of the switch to be associated with the event in EV1 and press OK.
-The selected switch will now generate that short event (but see FCU Anomolies below).
+When the event variable dialogue opens, put the index number of the switch to be associated with the event in EV1 and press OK.
+The selected switch will now generate that short event (but see [FCU Anomalies](#fcu-anomalies) below).

 If a switch default has been unlearnt and that switch not been assigned to an event by the FCU, operation of the switch will result in a new default event